JustinMorgan/universal-boilerplate/README.md

 <img width="560" height="398" alt="image" src="https://github.com/user-attachments/assets/501889b6-bd02-4cc9-b954-9f99f8cb900d" />

 The `git-tools/.gitconfig` file is the main feature here.
-It has an extensive set of aliases/macros designed to make Git more convenient, organize typical commands into workflows, provide constant visibility for your Git state, and protect you from easy mistakes.
-Typical usage is to include this file at the top of your personal .gitconfig.
-If you don't like any of the macros here, you can override them after the include.
+It has an extensive set of aliases/macros designed to make Git more convenient, organize common tasks into workflows, provide constant visibility for your Git state, and protect you from easy mistakes.
+Typical usage is to include this file at the top of your global .gitconfig.
+If you don't like any of the macros here, you can override them yourself.

 The `cm`, `cmv`, and related commands deserve special attention.
 They encapsulate the process of adding your changes, committing them, and showing the result into a convenient, safer workflow you run in a single step.
 They'll save typing, but most of all they'll keep you aware of your repo's current state and make sure you never forget to add your changes.
 You shouldn't ever need the standard Git `commit` command (or its shortcut `ci`) unless you're doing something unusual.

-There's extensive documentation inside the file, so read it for more information.
+There's extensive documentation in the file, so read it for more information.

 ### A few common macros you'll use a lot:

     #$> git ss                       # Show your current branch, the last commit, and current status
-    #$> git cm "I did a thing"       # Add all changes, create a commit, and display the resulting state
+    #$> git cm "I did a thing"       # Add all changes, commit them, and display the resulting state
     #$> git save                     # Quicksave: Instantly add and commit with a default message
     #$> git new new_branch_name      # Create a new branch and switch to it
     #$> git co existing_branch_name  # Checkout an existing branch